 A step up from just the usual personalisation approach- as crucial as that may be, adding relevance to your email is the approach you need.
 This can come in the form of making a note of the consumer’s previous purchases.
 Or maybe about items that may need replenishing or things that are happening to that consumer in real-time, such as heavy snowfall, an impending bank holiday or a birthday.

 Keep it light and friendly.
 Yes, your brand will have its tone and personality.
 Then, you need to convey through your writing.
 However, avoid at all costs the risk of sounding informal and too salesy.
 You want your emails to be engaging, and this is only really achievable if you keep your tone friendly and breezy.

 Inject some emotion

 You want to elicit a response.
 Your main objective is to prompt action, be it in the form of a transaction or a positive online review.
 Individuals are only really motivated to do this if they feel an emotional reaction to a stimulus.
 You must, therefore, make your emails tug on the heartstrings of your customers.
 Make them feel inspired, passionate, etc., and they are more likely to heed your call to action.

 Be aware of personas

 Make sure you understand who you are writing to before you sit down and produce your copy.
 It is not enough to know your audience demographic.
 You must know who they are as people.
 What they yearn for, what their lifestyles are like, and what they want from a brand.
 With this in mind, you can begin to write in a way that will resonate with this type of consumer.

 Get rid of waffle, minimise the word count, in short; cut the crap.
 The best emails are concise, straightforward and won’t waste your consumers time.
 Say what you want to say, but say it succinctly.

-Writing email copy can be fun and stressfree.
-Do it well and the benefits are huge.
+Writing an email copy can be fun and stressfree.
+Do it well, and the benefits are enormous.
 Recipients will engage with you, understand who you are as a brand and feel compelled to find out more, maybe even start buying from you.